Police: Patriots owner Robert Kraft solicited prostitute

-New England Patriots owner Robert Kraft is being charged with misdemeanor solicitation of prostitution after police said Friday he was twice videotaped paying for and receiving sex at an illicit massage parlor.
+New England Patriots owner Robert Kraft is being charged with misdemeanor solicitation of prostitution after he was twice videotaped paying for a sex act at an illicit massage parlor, police in Florida said Friday.

-Jupiter police told reporters Friday that the 77-year-old Kraft hasn't been arrested.
+Jupiter police told reporters the 77-year-old Kraft hasn't been arrested.
 A warrant will be issued and his attorneys will be notified.
+Kraft has denied wrongdoing.

+Police said details about the charges against Kraft will not be released until next week.

-The charge comes amid a widespread crackdown on sex trafficking in the area surrounding Palm Beach County.
-About 200 arrest warrants have been issued in recent days and more are expected.
-Police said they secretly planted undercover cameras in targeted massage parlors and videotaped the interactions between men and the female employees.
+The charge comes amid a widespread crackdown on sex trafficking from Palm Beach to Orlando.
+Hundreds of arrest warrants have been issued in recent days as result of a six-month investigation and more are expected.
+Ten spas have been closed and several people charged with sex trafficking have been taken into custody.

 Sign Up and Save